zce/velite/docs/guide/using-collections.md

 ## Use in Your Project

-Here is an Next.js example of using the output in your project.
+Here is a Next.js example of using the output in your project.

 ```tsx [app/posts/[slug]/page.tsx]
 import { notFound } from 'next/navigation'